radareorg/radare2-book/disassembling/adding_metadata.md

                      0x7fd9f13b1fa0() ; rip
                   0x7fd9f13ae638    4989c4       mov r12, rax

-This way it is possible to define structures by just using simple oneliners.
+It is possible to define structures with simple oneliners.
 See 'print memory' for more information.

-All those C* commands can also be accessed from the visual mode by pressing 'd' (data conversion) key.
+All these "C*" commands can also be accessed from the visual mode by pressing 'd' (data conversion) key.